roy-mor/airbnb-demand-map/README.md

 At the end of `get-airbnb-demand` script execution, the database `airbnb-demand` will be populated with a collection `Demand.<location>` (e.g., 'Demand.London') with the demand data for all listings found at the location.

-In addition, collections `rawlistings` and `calendars` will be populated with the listings and calendar data in that location.
+In addition, collections `rawlistings` and `calendars` will be added the listings and calendar data from that location.

-Run the scripts additional times with different locations to create demand data for more cities, which the app will then display.
+Run the script additional times with different locations to create demand data for more cities, which the app will then display.

 ### Running the web application locally